igsr/1000Genomes_data_indexes/data_collections/hgsv_sv_discovery/README_sv_discovery.md

 #SV discovery index files

-The [hgsv_sv_discovery directory of the 1000Genomes_data_indexes repo](https://github.com/igsr/1000Genomes_data_indexes/tree/master/data_collections/hgsv_sv_discovery) contains index files relating to the Human Genome Structural Variation Consortium.
-These index files point to the data stored in the European Nucleotide Archive (ENA).
+The [hgsv_sv_discovery directory](ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/) contains index files relating to the Human Genome Structural Variation Consortium.
+These index files point to the data stored in the European Nucleotide Archive (ENA) or on the 1000 Genomes/IGSR FTP site.

 Our README files are all written in markdown format, if the formatting makes these files difficult to read please email info@1000genomes.org and improve the files.

 ##smrt.sequence.index

-This contains lists for the pacbio SMRT sequencing HDF5 files in the ENA.
+This contains lists for the PacBio SMRT sequencing HDF5 files in the ENA.

 The columns in the file are: